-Why make your own mayonnaise?
-While the store bought stuff is a convenient and cheap option, it is filled with such nastiness as soybean or vegetable oil, preservatives and chemicals.
+Mayonnaise has always been one of my favorite condiments, but while the store bought stuff is a convenient and cheap option, it is filled with such nastiness as soybean or vegetable oil, preservatives, and chemicals.

-This homemade, healthy mayonnaise on the other hand is packed with protein and good fats, and tastes incredible!
-This Mayonnaise Recipe is simple to make and is a healthy addition to a tuna or chicken salad.
-Though there are now, thankfully, some great store bought mayo options (especially this avocado oil based mayo), I still prefer the homemade version when I have time to make it!
+My homemade, healthy mayo on the other hand is packed with protein and good fats, and it tastes delicious!
+This mayonnaise recipe is simple to make and is a healthy addition to a tuna or chicken salad.
+Though there are now, thankfully, some great store bought mayo options (especially this avocado oil based mayo), I still prefer the homemade version when I have time to make it.

 - Put egg yolks into blender or bowl and whisk/blend until smooth

 - Add lemon juice or vinegar, mustard, and spices and blend until mixed